 Iconic Tasmanian beaches, Freycinet Peninsula and Wineglass Bay, Bicheno wineries, surf beaches, whale watching, golf courses, snorkelling in Governor Island Marine Reserve, the motorcycle museum, glass bottom boat tour, a history walk, scenic flights, fishing charters…

-Think Tasmania were guests of Bicheno Ocean View Retreat.
-Visit the website for bookings, or call Debbie and Jock Gardam (03) 6375 1481
+Think Tasmania stayed and dined as guests of Bicheno Ocean View Retreat.
+Visit the website for bookings, or call Debbie and Jock Gardam: (03) 6375 1481